The Kiwi Fruit

-Vitamin C has been known to stimulate both the function and production of white blood cells (Leukocyte) which are part of our immune system.
+The kiwi fruit supports your immune system, as the fruit provides Vitamin C which has been known to stimulate both the function and production of white blood cells (Leukocyte) which are part of our immune system.
 In particular, Neutrophil which destroys disease-causing agents, such as viruses or bacteria.

 Native to the Yangtze River valley of Northern China, known and originally named as the Chinese gooseberry.
 At the turn of this century missionaries traveling through china were astonished to observe the healing properties and ease of cultivation and plantation of the vines, later returning back to New Zealand with the seeds to cultivate.